 1. The District shall from time to time establish an eligibility list of candidates for initial appointment.
 When it is determined by the District that such a list is necessary, the following process shall be followed:

-(a) The District shall invite applications for a period of time in which at least 250 applications are received that shall be at least 7 days but shall not be more than 30 days regardless of the number of applications received by:
+1. The District shall invite applications for a period of time that shall be at least 7 days, but shall not be more than 30 days, regardless of the number of applicants received:

-Listing with the Employment Department of the State of Oregon and in a local newspaper with general circulation;

-Notification on the District’s website;

-Notice to the collective bargaining agent for all PPS custodial employees.
+Job notification will be via District website, various job search engines and collective bargaining agent for all PPS custodial employees.

+b.
 If the number of applicants exceeds 250, the District may, by public lottery, select an appropriate number to be examined or may examine all applicants.
 If the number of applicants is 250, or fewer, all applicants shall be examined.

 The Secretary to the Board or another designee of the Board shall superintend the examination of the candidates.